K-1 Fiancé Visa Lawyers

-The K-1 Visa permits a foreign-citizen fiancé(e) to travel to the U.S. and marry his or her U.S. citizen sponsor within 90 days of arrival.
-The first step to obtaining a K-1 nonimmigrant visa for your fiancé(e) is to file a Form I-129F, Petition For Alien Fiancé(e).
-The K-1 nonimmigrant visa is also known as the fiancé visa.
+The K-1 visa permits a foreign citizen’s fiancé(e) to travel to the U.S. and marry his or her U.S. citizen sponsor within 90 days of arrival.
+As fiancé(e) visas cannot be extended, if the wedding does not occur by the deadline, your fiancé(e) would have to leave the country to avoid being in violation of U.S. immigration law.
+The K-1 nonimmigrant visa is also known as the fiancé(e) visa.

 - You are a U.S. citizen;